-We've already established that Vaseline is the multitasking product.
+We've already established that Vaseline is the ultimate multitasking product.
 While its uses aren't limited to the realm of beauty, some of the most impressive applications pertain to skin.
 And the product really shines in the winter.
 Dry feet, elbows, face?
 Pretty much anything that’s dry or irritated benefits from a dose of the goopy, gooey goodness.
-And it does it all for the bargain price of $2.
+And it does it all for the bargain price of $4.

-Scroll through to find out how to make Vaseline work even harder for you this season!
+Scroll through to find out how to make Vaseline work even harder for you this season.

 The higher the lipid content of an emollient moisturizer, the better and longer it works.
-The only downside to a high lipid content is it makes a thicker, greasier product.
-However, that is precisely what you want when you’ve got dry, itchy patches.
+The only downside to a high lipid content is it makes for a thicker, greasier product.
+However, that is precisely what you want when battling dry, itchy patches.
 Apply a layer over ravaged-by-winter spots, wrap it in plastic wrap, and leave it on for as long as you can.
 When you finally take it off, your dry patches will be a thing of the past.